Ouphix/synchro-psychotherapies/steps2.md

 ![image](https://github.com/Ouphix/synchro-psychotherapies/raw/master/Monrado/Data/images/report/ECNPPoster.jpg)

 ## Originality declaration
 This study is the second study to evaluate the relevance of synchrony as marker of the quality of psychotherapy after the study of [Ramseyer et Tschacher, 2011](http://psycnet.apa.org/journals/ccp/79/3/284/).
-It is the first to study it in families, which both different configuration and theorical frameworks (S Estimator technique).
+It is the first to study it in families, which both different configurations and theorical frameworks (S Estimator technique).
 The package used for synchrony was developed by the engineers of the team and it was the first time that it was used in real world data.
-The input of psychiatrists and psychotherapists helped to understand the kind of signals that could be extracted and relevant from psychotherapy videos.
+The input of psychiatrists and psychotherapists helped to understand the kind of relevant signals that could be extracted from psychotherapy videos.

-It is the first study to use an open science approach among the 3 studies ([Ramseyer et Tschacher, 2011](http://psycnet.apa.org/journals/ccp/79/3/284/); Orsucci et al, 2016) that used synchrony as predictor of quality of relations since raw data extracted from videos, analysis reports and preregistration are published on the [website project](https://github.com/Ouphix/synchro-psychotherapies/).
+It is the first study to use an open science approach among the 3 studies ([Ramseyer et Tschacher, 2011](http://psycnet.apa.org/journals/ccp/79/3/284/); [Orsucci et al, 2016](https://www.researchgate.net/publication/299568125_Synchronization_Analysis_of_Language_and_Physiology_in_Human_Dyads)) that used synchrony as predictor of quality of relations since raw data extracted from videos, analysis reports and preregistration are published on the [website project](https://github.com/Ouphix/synchro-psychotherapies/).

 ## Collaborations